Tax Tips for Facebook and Meta Monetisation for UK Creators (2026/27 Guide)

 Managing multiple income streams across Meta’s platforms — each paying at different intervals, in different currencies, and through different payment methods — makes accurate record-keeping essential rather than optional.

-Record every payment received — Log the date, amount, source, and currency of every payment as soon as it is received.
-Do not rely on Meta’s payment summaries alone — maintain your own records.
+Record every payment received Log date, amount, source, and currency of every payment as soon as received

-Track income by platform and source — Separate your ad revenue from your subscription income, your Stars from your brand deal payments.
-Breaking income down by source makes your Self Assessment return more accurate and easier to complete.
+Track income by platform and source Separate ad revenue from subscription income, Stars from brand deal payments

 Claim Allowable Expenses and Reduce Your Tax Bill